Brian Green (game developer): Remembrances

-He died of natural causes on August 6, 2020, at the age of 46.
+Green died of natural causes on August 6, 2020, at the age of 46.
 According to the MMORPG magazine Massively Overpowered, "It's with a very heavy heart today that we report that Brian 'Psychochild' Green has passed away at a relatively young age...." noting his contributions in blogging, Storybricks, and EverQuest after leaving Meridian 59.

 Green was remembered by the JeuxOnline.com French MMORPG community, which stated in an obituary, "If the MMO industry is still relatively young, it is nevertheless already losing some of its main pioneers."

 In-game memorial

-His digital memorial was held on Sunday, August 16, 2020, 2pm EDT, at the Vale of Sorrows, Server 101, ingame.
+Green's digital memorial was held on Sunday, August 16, 2020, 2pm EDT, at the Vale of Sorrows, Server 101, ingame.
 The event was entirely recorded by numerous viewers.
-A temporary portal was set up in Fams, Tos; users could immediately teleport to the event without any travel, and after the service, users were presented with a portal to teleport back.
-The memorial lasted approximately one and a half hours, spanning about six speakers, each sitting on the center irrigation panel, which is the epicenter of the map.
-The server reached 85 active users during this period.
+A temporary portal was set up so users could immediately teleport to the event without any travel, and after the service, users were presented with a portal to teleport back.

 Active users at the ceremony were awarded masks of the xeochicatl creature, which were one of the creatures that Green had actively developed.
 Among the remembrances of the speakers, he was highly acclaimed for his contributions to podcasts, blogs, and other grassroots communication with the gaming community.
-A guestbook was allowed for users to write final condolences to deceased, which has been established as a permanent, unalterable book-item within the game, permanently fixed to the Vale of Sorrows.
-Other permanent book-items became available, as well, such as the book at the Duke Arkadius Feast Hall, written by Psychochild, detailing the game development of Meridian 59 and 3DO studios in the late 1990s.
+A guestbook was allowed for users to write final condolences, which had been established as a permanent, unalterable book-item within the game, permanently fixed.
+Other permanent book-items became available, as well, such as the book at the Duke Arkadius Feast Hall, written by Green, detailing the game development of Meridian 59 and 3DO studios in the late 1990s.